-- (1) The purpose of these directions is to address the serious public health risk posed to the State of Victoria by the spread of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2). - (2) These directions must be read together with the Directions currently in force. - (3) These directions require everyone who ordinarily resides in the State of Victoria to limit their interaction with others by: - (a) restricting the circumstances in which they may leave the premises where they ordinarily reside; and - (b) restricting public and private gatherings, including prohibiting visitors to another person's home other than in limited circumstances; and - (c) requiring face coverings to be worn indoors and outdoors.
+- (1) The purpose of these directions is to address the serious public health risk posed to the State of Victoria by the spread of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2). - (2) These directions must be read together with the Directions currently in force. - (3) These directions replace the Stay Safe Directions (Victoria) (No. 25). - (4) These directions require everyone who ordinarily resides in the State of Victoria to limit their interaction with others by: - (a) restricting the circumstances in which they may leave the premises where they ordinarily reside; and - (b) restricting public and private gatherings, including prohibiting visitors to another person's home other than in limited circumstances; and - (c) requiring face coverings to be worn indoors and outdoors.

-These directions may be referred to as the Stay at Home Directions (Victoria).
+These directions may be referred to as the Stay at Home Directions (Victoria) (No. 2).

-The Stay Safe Directions (Greater Melbourne) (No. 2) and the Stay Safe Directions (Regional Victoria) (No. 2) are revoked at 11:59:00 pm on 27 May 2021.
+The Stay Safe Directions (Victoria) (No. 25) are revoked at 11:59:00 pm on 15 July 2021.